florian101010/homebrew-migration-helper/README.md

 ### ▶️ Running the Script

-1.  **Clone/Download:** Get the script by cloning this repository or downloading `find-missing-casks.sh`.
+1.  **Clone/Download:** Get the script by cloning this repository or downloading `scripts/find-missing-casks.sh`.
     ```bash
     # Example using git clone
     git clone https://github.com/florian101010/homebrew-migration-helper.git